antaris-inc/SatOS-Payload-SDK/README.md

 ```
 make build_cpp
 ```
   NOTE: This step also builds the requisite Docker image which requires internet access to install some system packages.
+If your cpp application location is different then please check MakeFile as how to do it.

 ## Tools Image